abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Why are functions in programming different?
 Well, at the time when most programming paradigms that are in use today were created, computer resources were much more limited than today, and programming much more cumbersome, so people had bigger problems than the fact that their functions were not mathematically sound.
 Nowadays, many people feel that mathematical functions are too limiting and hard to use.

-They might be right.
-Mathematical functions have one big advantage over non-mathematical ones &mdash; their type signature tells you everything that the function does.
+And they might be right.
+But mathematical functions have one big advantage over non-mathematical ones &mdash; their type signature tells you everything that the function does.
 This is probably the reason why most functional languages are strongly-typed.

 Purely-functional programming languages
 ---